1. German meteorologist

 Earth’s magnetic field.

-26. theory of plate
+20. theory of plate

 tectonics-Earth’s crust and part of the upper mantle are broken into sections.

-27. plates-the
+21. plates-the

 sections of the lithosphere

-28. lithosphere-the
+22. lithosphere-the

 crunchy part of the Earth, is the crust and the very top of the mantle

-29. asthenosphere-the gooey, plasticlike,
+23. asthenosphere-the gooey, plasticlike,

 top part of the mantle that the lithosphere slides upon

-30. plate
+24. plate

 boundaries-the edges of plates, where they meet.

-31. convection
+25. convection

-32. convection current
+26. convection current

-which causes it to rise upward through the mantle.
-As it cools, it sinks back
+which causes it to rise upward through the mantle, as it cools, it sinks back

-downward.
+down.
 The rising and falling creates

 a current in the magma.

-33. three movements of
+27. three movements of

 plates-towards each other, away from each other, and past each other like cars